Yamashita Park in Yokohama

 Yokohama Sparkling Twilight (16th - 17th)

 This spectacular event at the Yamashita Park features more than 3000 fireworks.
 It is held over two days in the middle of July.
 The event also includes live music and parades.
-The fireworks usually starting at around 7:30pm.
+The fireworks usually start at around 7:30 pm.

 My 100 Best Moments in Japan